Secrets of Rockefeller Center at Christmas

 The Rink first opened on Christmas Day, 1936.
 For some, a Yuletide spin around the oval is the quintessential New York experience.
 For others, it's reminiscent of a rush-hour subway ride.

 With room for only 150 skaters, general admission is on a first-come, first-served basis.
-Adult general admission is $25, rising to $27-$32 during the holidays.
-Kids younger than 11 pay $15.
+Adult general admission is $25, rising to $28-$33 during the holidays.
+Seniors and kids younger than 11 pay $15.

 To avoid a potentially lengthy wait, consider a pricier VIP option, which includes a reserved skating time, admission to the heated igloo, refreshments and more.
 The VIP ticket ranges from $60 to $150 during peak holiday sessions.